Luming-L/ProjectNew/Results/MotifFind/SelectPeaksContainingMotif.md

 # Input
 coordinates of PRDM9 motif in each samples
-Peak calls in each sample (404)
+Peak calls in each sample (404, the out)
 # Process
 # Output
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0OTE0NDYwNCwxMzMzODAzN119
+eyJoaXN0b3J5IjpbMjg2NDg3NDg3LDEzMzM4MDM3XX0=
 -->